-LED Indication
+LED Indication:

 Use LED's located above the input terminals to indicate whether the switch is in a wet or dry state.
-With FLOWLINE intrinsically safe level switches, Green indicates dry and Amber indicates wet.
+With powered switches, Green indicates dry and Amber indicates wet.
+With reed switches, Amber indicates wet and no LED indicates dry.
+Note: reed switches may be wired in reverse so that wet indicates dry and Amber indicates dry.